M4D-Skillz-777/crypto-price-tracker/README.md

 ## Description

-In this project my main focus was to get more into react and learn how to use the hooks.Along with that i also learn how to use Axios to fetch data from a thir party api.
+In this project my main focus was to get more into react and learn how to use the hooks.
+Along with that i also learnt how to use Axios to fetch data from a thir party api.